 Carrotte, E. R., Prichard, I., & Lim, M. S. C. (2017).
 “Fitspiration” on Social Media: A Content Analysis of Gendered Images.
 Journal of Medical Internet Research, 19(3). doi: 10.2196/jmir.6368

 Before I create my argument, I must first define the base term of fitspiration and how the term was created to describe a movement of socially mediated people that were able to create a social personality online.
 This article focuses a lot on social media and how fitspiration affects the masses of users through social media websites.
 It also looks at the varying differences between genders and their experiences with media and how society accepts them, with women focusing on a skinnier figure, and men on a more muscular build.
 It also talks about another form of weight and fitness motivation known as thinspiration, which primarily focuses on weight loss and is known to promote poor eating habits.
 There is some research on the psychology of fitspiration and how different levels of exposure can often trigger different results for different individuals.
-I will use this research to grasp a further comprehension of fitspiration as a concept and create a basic layout of how it works in media.
+I will use this research to increase my comprehension of fitspiration as a concept and create a basic layout of how it works in media.

 Chasler, J.K.
 (2016).
 Fitspiration: Empowering or objectifying?
 The effects of fitspiration and self-objectification on exercise behavior.

-This article approaches fitspiration in terms of sports and identifies sports into categories called lean and non-lean.
+This thesis approaches fitspiration in terms of sports and identifies sports into categories called lean and non-lean.
 Sports in the lean division are often ones that athletes are judged on, like cheerleading, figure skating, and gymnastics, and non-lean sports are ones like soccer, basketball and football.
 While the vast majority of sports require athletes to be in good shape, lean sports are the one where people are encouraged to be smaller so they can fit into the general body type that follows these sports.
 Chasler talks about these sports on television and how the audiences that view sports are always subject to what is portrayed as a healthy body type.
 One point that she brings up that is one of the key problems with fitspiration is the focus on what the body looks like rather than what the body can do.
 People are more inclined to shape themselves to the way that others see as attractive but do not always push their body in ways that would make them able to do more physical things.
 I hope to use some of this research to illustrate what an uninformed audience does when looking at a healthy body versus athletes who are aware of their physical capabilities and are looking to improve on them while maintaining their overall health.

 Hodkinson, P. (2017).
 Media, culture and society: an introduction (2nd ed.).
 Los Angeles: SAGE.